-Participants were unfamiliar with spectrograms initially, though many could eventually understand them.
-P1 \textit{``didn't really look at the frequency much''} and felt that it was unconventional for diagnosis: \textit{``it kind of is different from what we will use in real life''}.
+Participants were unfamiliar with spectrograms initially, though many eventually understood them.
+P1 \textit{``didn't really look at the frequency much''} and felt that \textit{``it kind of is different from what we will use in real life''}.
 P5 \textit{``personally am not used to a spectrogram... so kind of... no I don't think it makes me trust the AI because I don't understand it myself''}.
-In contrast, P7 \textit{``agreed with [the XAI], lower pitch meaning that it's the sounds of regular valve closure, and murmur is higher pitch than regular S1 and S2''}.
-She remarked that the \textit{``underlying theory of the spectrogram explanation makes sense to me, but [I've] never seen or learnt the spectrogram explanation.
-However, quite intuitive after brief introduction.''}

-In contrast, participants found the simpler Time-saliency XAI intuitive.
-P5 noticed the salient time regions and thought \textit{``that [its decision] was fair, since the AI pays attention to the S1, S2, and the "click".''} However, participants were not taught to diagnose with this unconventional time-saliency, and struggled to interpret it; P7 felt that \textit{``this is more confusing to me, therefore I trust the AI less ...
+Conversely, P7 \textit{``agreed with [the XAI], lower pitch meaning that it's the sounds of regular valve closure, and murmur is higher pitch than regular S1 and S2''}.
+She felt the \textit{``underlying theory of the spectrogram explanation makes sense to me, but [I've] never seen or learnt the spectrogram explanation.
+However, quite intuitive after brief introduction''}.
+Surprisingly, participants found the simpler Time-saliency XAI less unintuitive.
+Noting the salient regions, P5 thought \textit{``that [its decision] was fair, since the AI pays attention to the S1, S2, and the "click".''} However, some participants struggled to interpret it; P7 felt that \textit{``this is more confusing to me, therefore I trust the AI less ...
 I didn't understand what it was saying just by reading important time spans.''}